A deep dive into ‘better’ philanthropy with Genevieve Timmons’ new Savvy Giving

 5. What are the challenges and opportunities for philanthropy in the next 5-10 years?

 The fact that we are aiming for not only more but better giving means that we have a range of opportunities to recognize and embrace, and to listen deeply so we can take up the new ground as philanthropy moves forward.
 Examples include valuing and building allyship with the leadership from our First Nations peoples, which is a powerful resource for all of us in how philanthropy can be more effective.
 There’s the Pay-What-It-Takes movement, which is a respect for a deeper understanding for what it takes for NFPs to do well.
-We need to talk frankly about how power is used and shared, including truth telling around colonization and wealth creation.
+We need to talk frankly about how power is used and shared, including truth telling around colonisation and wealth creation.
 Then there’s the bringing together of wealth management and how we grow it.

 The potential with communities leading their own management of resources is still largely untapped but global examples show that Australia has a big opportunity to get behind the community foundations movement.
 We need to understand it, to build the infrastructure to mobilise resources at scale so that communities are effectively equipped to respond to their own circumstances.
 The response to climate change impacts like bushfires and floods are immediately obvious examples, as well as creating the circumstances for social and economic prosperity in all communities across Australia.